hugosousa1231830/sapere-perquiro/databases/README.md

     }
 }
 ```

+NOTE FROM THE FUTURE: Do not do what I am about to tell you.
+I've repeated this a few times during this project.
+But in case
+you are jumping around and not reading it as a whole, go for the data model and mapper approach I mention during the Redis
+section.
+Over-annotating the domain classes will lead to a lot of trouble with springboot.
+Lets do the best practice and
+keep the domain classes clean.

 Next, like with JPA we need to annotate the domain classes with the appropriate annotations.
 I have kept the annotations
 for JPA but added the Cassandra ones as well:
 ```java